Kitware/SMQTK-Core/docs/release_notes/pending_release.rst

 * Add instructions to update pending release when making a contribution.

+Plugin

+* Add a suggestion to fix `NotAModuleError`.

 Miscellaneous

 * Removed CODE_OF_CONDUCT file.
 This is not something that we can enforce